athaarsager/Practice-Planner-Solo-Project/README.md

 5. Run `npm run client` in your terminal.
 6. Click the link given by `npm run client` to opena new tab with the running project!

+## Deployment

+You can also find a hosted version of this app by visiting: https://ahaarsager-practice-planner.fly.dev

 ## Usage

 1. The home page displays a list of pieces the user has added.
 Click "Add a New Piece Here!" to add a new piece.
 You can click the title of any piece to be taken to its associated "Practice Entries" page, which displays all of the practice plans for that piece.